CHENDL-SHEN/SemiRCF/README.md

 Created by Mingchun Li & Dali Chen

 ### Updated in 2026, reset the expired links
-### We invite you to explore MicroAl-Dataset, our newly released benchmark containing 1,000+ aluminum alloy microstructure images across diverse categories and annotation types — including data from this repository.
+### We invite you to explore MicroAl-Dataset, our newly released benchmark/dataset containing 1,000+ aluminum alloy microstructure images across diverse categories and annotation types — including data from this repository.
 👉 https://github.com/neulmc/MicroAl-Dataset

 ### Introduction: